Hiekkan/hiekkan.github.io/pages/overview.md

 &nbsp;

-I enjoy tinkering with my server and smart home. 👩🏼‍💻 When I'm not coding, I’m deeply into films and enjoy finding and watching new movies.🎬
+I enjoy tinkering with my server and smart home setup. 👩🏼‍💻 When I'm not coding, I’m a big movie buff who loves discovering new films. 🎬
-I also enjoy playing video games with friends and going to metal concerts. 🤘🏻
+I also like playing video games with friends and going to metal concerts. 🤘🏻

 &nbsp;